rayanelhelou/ml-demos/python_setup.md

     2. If you're using Nvidia, go to Nvidia Control Panel > Help menu > System Information > Components Tab.

-       In may case, it shows "NVIDIA CUDA 11.1.70 driver" next to "NVCUDA64.DLL".
+       In my case, it showed "NVIDIA CUDA 11.1.70 driver" next to "NVCUDA64.DLL".
 This indicates that I should select 11.x

        on PyTorch's website.